 Time Division Multiplexing

-Time division multiplexing is a technique where several optical signals are combined, transmitted together, and separated again based on different arrival times.
-In an optical fiber communication system, interleaving pulse trains can carry different data channels in a single fiber [1, 3].
-The use of multiple channels allows increased overall data transmission capacities without increasing the data rates of the single channels, or transmission of data of different users simultaneously.
-However, the time slot per bit must be reduced.
+Time division multiplexing (or more specifically optical time division multiplexing, OTDM) is a technique used in optical data transmission where several optical signals are combined by temporal interleaving, transmitted together, and later separated again based on different arrival times.
+In an optical fiber communication system, such combined signals can be sent through a single fiber [1, 3].
+The use of multiple channels allows increased overall data transmission capacities or transmission of data of different users quasi-simultaneously.
+However, the time slot per bit must be minimized to achieve a high overall data rate.
 Even if the bandwidth of the data modulator is limited, this can be done by using a train of ultrashort pulses (rather than a continuous optical wave) as the input of the modulator.

 Special requirements of data transmitters for optical time division multiplexing are a short pulse duration and a low timing jitter.
-Also, the extinction ratio should be high, i.e. each combined channel should exhibit a very low power level between the bit slots, because such a background could otherwise interfere with other channels.
+Also, the extinction ratio should be high, i.e. each combined channel should exhibit a very low power level between the bit slots because such a background could otherwise interfere with other channels.
+For combining the signals, one typically requires some kind of optical delay lines.
+During signal propagation in an optical fiber, for example, the temporal spreading by effects like chromatic dispersion must be limited, or at least redone before detection with suitable dispersion compensation.

 An alternative to time division multiplexing is wavelength division multiplexing, where the channels are distinguished by wavelength rather than by arrival time.